title

 There was a lot of ugliness and sadism to escape from.
 Steven Pinker writes of religious values "imparted with bloody crucifixes, threats of eternal torture, and prurient depictions of mutilated saints."
 He goes on:

 Craftsmen applied their ingenuity to sadistic machines of punishment and execution.
-Brigands made travel a threat to live and limb, and ransoming captives was big business.
-(The Better Angels of Our Nature, p.
-67)
+Brigands made travel a threat to life and limb, and ransoming captives was big business. note26

 He quotes historian Barbara Tuchman describing two popular sports of the time: